-- Replace only with a 3 amp fuse.
-Inductor may be used with 3/4 hp and 1 hp ECM Blower motors.
-Review motor instructions if replacing motor to see if Inductor - Factory connected when (LGPS) not used. - Blower off-delay, gas heating selections are (90, 120, 150, 180) seconds, cooling or heat pump 90 seconds or 5 seconds when dehumidify call is active. - 10.
-Ignition lockout will occur after four consecutive usuccessful trials for ignition.
-Control will auto-reset after three hours. - 11.
-Any of the 5 wires shown within the NEUTRAL L2 box can be connected to any terminal within the box. - 12.
-Blower motor (BLWM) and Inducer motor (IDM) are locked-rotor overload protected by redundant electronic control circuits.
+- Inductor may be used with 3/4 hp and 1 hp ECM Blower motors.
+Review motor instructions if replacing motor to see if Inductor is required. - Factory connected when (LGPS) not used. - Blower off-delay, gas heating selections are (90, 120, 150, 180) seconds, cooling or heat pump 90 seconds or 5 seconds when dehumidify call is active. - Ignition lockout will occur after four consecutive usuccessful trials for ignition.
+Control will auto-reset after three hours. - Any of the 5 wires shown within the NEUTRAL L2 box can be connected to any terminal within the box. - Blower motor (BLWM) and Inducer motor (IDM) are locked-rotor overload protected by redundant electronic control circuits.